aaronbloomfield/ccc/hws/metamask/index.md

 - `from`: That's obtained from the MetaMask extension, and the `ethereum.selectedAddress` will do that for you.
 - `value`: How much ether, expressed in wei, you are sending in with this function call.
 Note that this must also be in hex!
 - `data`: This is the hex code to call the function on the smart contract.
 How to encode that is described in the [function call encoding tutorial](../docs/function_call_encoding.html) ([md](../docs/function_call_encoding.md)).
-- `chainId`: Apparently filled in by MetaMask, but the value for our course chain is on the Canvas landing page.
+- `chainId`: Apparently filled in by MetaMask, but the value for our course chain is in the blockchain explorer's links section.

 Once those parameters are set correctly, the last four lines in the above code will call that function.